ryanbates1990/dnd/spitballin.md

 His goal of course, is to amass incredible sums of money for his own satisfaction.
 To do this, his lab needs to be secret, he needs a buyer for resources he uncovers (and for buyers to understand their value), and he needs security.

 (From slack, a separate note) Point of inspiration: The evil mayor could be after a means to teleport through the astral plane at will - It turns out he is a shardar-kai in disguise who’s lover is trapped in a ‘quarantined’ demi plane of undead.
 He means to create a breach in the astral plane and force his way in and release an artifact that is responsible for the planar tether.
-- If investigating his home/office he could have a painted portrait of a vampyric lady stowed in a closet.
+- If investigating his home/office he could have a painted portrait of a royal drow lady stowed in a closet.
 - His past is generally unknown
 - Some of his followers worship the Raven Queen
 - He is known in the town to be single